Mercenaries of the ancient Iberian Peninsula: 2nd–1st centuries BC

 Despite the withdrawal of Carthage from Hispania, the peninsular custom of mercenary life survived.
 Between 197 and 195 BC, the Turdetanians employed 30,000 Celtiberians as elite troops during the Iberian revolt, while in 147 BC the Romans themselves sent them unsuccessfully against the Lusitanians led by Viriathus.
 Julius Caesar would also use Balearic slingers in the Gallic Wars.

 1st–4th centuries AD

 The employment of Balearic slingers as mercenaries continued in the Imperial Roman army.
 The value of light infantry skilled in the use of stone missile throwing by slings was recognised as late as the 4th century AD, although by this date their recruitment basis had been extended from beyond Iberia and the Balearic Islands.
+The custom of native mercenaries ended with the integration of Hispanics in the Roman army after the Cantabrian Wars.